nhma20/mmWave_ROS2_PX4_Gazebo/README.md

 ### TODO
 0. :green_circle: Install tools
 1. :green_circle: Figure out how to control drone via offboard_control.cpp
-2. :yellow_circle: Make ROS2 advertiser that generates control input for offboard_control.cpp for more advanced control
+2. :green_circle: Make ROS2 advertiser that generates control input for offboard_control.cpp for more advanced control
 3. :yellow_circle: Figure out how to use simulated depth sensors
 4. :yellow_circle: Edit sensor plugin to act like mmWave sensor
 5. :yellow_circle: Implement depth data into ROS2 advertiser for even more advanced control